carpentries-incubator/machine-learning-responsible-python/reference.md

     The tendency to trust or favor machine generated results over human ones.
 We may have tendencies to ignore contrary data, especially if it is human generated.
 Humans may tend towards low cognitive effort decisions.
 This issue has a longer history of research in the aviation industry, where there may be lessons to be learned.

 - **Autonomy**:
  The idea that individuals should be independant in making choices and controling their future.
 Autonomy is a pillar of medical ethics.

 - **Beneficence**:
  ...pillar of medicAL ethics

--**The Chinese room argument**:
+- **The Chinese room argument**:

 - **Conseuquentialism**: